Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/airgap/airgap-http.md

 # Installing an HTTP server

-Fortunately, if you don't have an HTTP server available to your airgapped system, you can install one to serve the `k0s` binary right in the
+Optionally, if you don't have an HTTP server available to your airgapped system, you can install one to serve the `k0s` binary right in the
-{{{ docsVersionInfo.k0rdentName}}} management cluster.
+{{{docsVersionInfo.k0rdentName}}} management cluster.

 The following instructions were tested on an "airgapped" AWS instance.

+> WARNING:
+> Images used in the following example (such as `nginx:1.27.5`) aren't the part
+> of airgap bundle and must be downloaded separately.

 1. Create the `Deployment`